Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 Show only on keyframed
    Makes the layer visible in the viewport only if it has a keyframe in the actual frame.
-   This helps for example when you are in the inking process using the Fill Tool and want to only see the strokes that are in the actual frame to avoid fill in unwanted regions.
+   This helps for example when you are in the inking process using the *Fill* tool and want to only see the strokes that are in the actual frame to avoid fill in unwanted regions.